nataliethistime/Lacuna-Web-Client-jQuery/README.md

          /
     D---E---F       master (on your local)

-The last time you pulled down the code from the origin (github) was at revision
+The last time you pulled down the code from the origin (Github) was at revision
 E. You since committed change F locally.

 Meanwhile someone else pulled down the same revision, E and made changes A and B.